rhkarls/eplines/README.md

 Heatmaps of empirical and exceedance probability of many (time-)series.

 Aggregate empirical and exceedance frequency/probability of many and long time-series, for example summarizing meteorological and hydrological time-series.
-Please see some example usages below.
+Create cycle plots to illustrate for example annual cycles for longer time-series, see some examples of this usage below.

 Also see the [`kdlines`](https://github.com/rhkarls/kdlines) package for similar functionality using kernel density estimation.